OUTDOOR WEBER CONTEST DETAILS

 Eligible college students may submit a brief video between January 14, 2019 and January 30, 2019 explaining their outdoor recreation concept at outdoorweber.com (a form will go live on the website during this time period).

 - Recreational events

 - Anything that you can imagine to make money outdoors!

-The videos will be displayed for two weeks from February 1, 2019 - February 15, 2019 on the Outdoor Weber website and accessible to the general public for voting purposes.
-Anyone is welcome to vote (limited to once per day) on their favorite concept(s).
+The videos will be displayed for two weeks from February 1, 2019 to February 15, 2019 on the Outdoor Weber website and accessible to the general public for voting purposes.
+Anyone is welcome to vote (limited to once per day per IP address) on their favorite concept(s).
 No bot voting of any kind is allowed.
 A voting tool is located next to each video.

 Make sure to promote your video and generate as many votes as possible by sending people to outdoorweber.org to vote!

 Twenty-five semifinalists will be determined by the greatest number of online votes each video receives between February 1, 2019 and February 15, 2019, while an additional ten will be selected by judges in the same number of pre-selected and distinct U.S. regions.
 From this group, a panel of industry experts will select 10 finalists who will then be invited to Ogden, Utah for the final competitive event on March 20-23, 2019.
 The three-day competition gives participants the opportunity to refine their concepts with assistance from some of the world’s most-recognized outdoor recreation-based individuals and companies, AND recreate in one of the world's most amazing outdoor playgrounds!
 The winning idea will be selected by a panel of judges based on progress made throughout the duration of the competition, and its creator will take home a $45,000 grand prize.
 Second and third prizes will take home $20,000 and $10,000 respectively.

 Because this competition was created to see how far an idea can progress in a multi-day format, inviting more developed businesses would be an unfair advantage.